dyth/ARMSurveySwarm/3pi/WiFiControl_Hrutvik/README.md

 ##  Controlling the Pololu ##

-1. Start the server, and immediately reset the Pololu mbed with the reset buttong
+1. Start the server, and immediately reset the Pololu mbed with the reset button

 2. Wait for the Pololu to connect to the computer